Reducing Ship Strikes to North Atlantic Right Whales

-NOAA Fisheries announces that a voluntary vessel speed restriction zone (Dynamic Management Area - DMA) has been established 2 nautical miles South of Nantucket, MA to protect an aggregation of 4 right whales sighted in this area on June 30, 2018.
-This DMA is in effect immediately through July 15, 2018.
+NOAA Fisheries announces that a voluntary vessel speed restriction zone (Dynamic Management Area - DMA) has been established in Cape Cod Bay, MA to protect an aggregation of 6 right whales sighted in this area on Dec 11, 2018.
+This DMA is in effect immediately through December 26 2018.
 Mariners are requested to route around this area or transit through it at 10 knots or less.

 Great South Channel Area to Be Avoided

 For ships weighing 300 gross tons or more, a voluntary seasonal Area To Be Avoided (ATBA) is in effect each year from April 1 to July 31, when right whales face their highest risk of ship strikes in this area.

 The North-South lanes of the Traffic Separation Scheme servicing Boston were narrowed from 2 miles to 1.5 miles (consistent with the East-West Boston Traffic Separation Scheme lanes) to reduce vessel collisions with whales.

 Charts of Approaches to Boston Traffic Separation Scheme and Area to be Avoided:

 - 13006: West Quoddy Head to New York